Adaptive design

 17. Burnett et al. Adding flexibility to clinical trial designs: an example-based guide to the practical use of adaptive designs.
 BMC Med.
 2020;18(1):352.

-18. Mandrola et al. Adaptive trials in Cardiology: Some considerations and examples.
+18. Mandrola et al. Adaptive trials in cardiology: Some considerations and examples.
 Can J Cardiol.
 2021;37(9):1428–37.

 19. Lauffenburger et al. Designing and conducting adaptive trials to evaluate interventions in health services and implementation research: practical considerations.
 BMJ Med.
 2022;1(1):158.